gchq/Gaffer/store-implementation/parquet-store/README.md

 - `spark.master`: The string that sets what mode to run Spark in.
 By default, if Spark is installed on the machine it will use Spark's defaults, otherwise it will run in local mode using all available threads;
 - `parquet.data.dir`: The file path to save the graph files under, by default this will be a relative path \<current path\>/parquet_data;
-- `parquet.temp_data.dir`: The file path to save the temporary graph files under, by default this will be a relative path \<current path\>/.gaffer/temp_parquet_data.
+- `parquet.temp_data.dir`: The file path to save the temporary graph files under, by default this will be a relative path
+\<current path\>/.gaffer/temp_parquet_data.
 Warning: this directory will automatically be deleted at the start and end of any `AddElements` operation;
-- `parquet.add_elements.threadsAvailable`: The number of threads to make available to the `AddElements` operations to increase the parallelism, by default this is set to 3 which will provide maximum parallelism when adding a single Gaffer group;
+- `parquet.threadsAvailable`: The number of threads to make available to the operations to increase the parallelism, by default this is set to 3 which will provide maximum parallelism when adding a single Gaffer group;
 - `parquet.add_elements.row_group.size`: This parameter sets the maximum row group size in bytes before compression for the Parquet files, see [Parquet documentation](https://parquet.apache.org/documentation/latest/) for more information.
 By default this is set to 4MB;
 - `parquet.add_elements.page.size`: This just exposes the Parquet file format parameter controlling the maximum page and dictionary page size in bytes before compression, see [Parquet documentation](https://parquet.apache.org/documentation/latest/) for more information.
 By default this is set to 1MB;
 - `parquet.add_elements.output_files_per_group`: This is the number of files that the output data is split into per Gaffer group.
-By default this is set to 100.
+By default this is set to 10.

 A complete Gaffer properties file using a `ParquetStore` will look like: